craftingcity/RollHighOrDie/Character Rules/Experience.md

 Some Features have Requirements that you must fulfill before you are eligible to gain that Feature.

-Some Features are only useable under certain conditions, such as holding a certain kind of Weapon or item, wearing a certain kind of Armor, or
+Some Features are only useable under certain conditions, such as holding a certain kind of Weapon or item, wearing a certain kind of Armor, or having a certain Condition or Character Status.
+If these conditions are not met, you cannot use that Feature at that time.

 ### Gaining Traits
 ### Improving Skills